Slaymish/ember/README.md

 1. Poison the Data:

 Convert raw data into the EMBER format while introducing backdoor samples.
+It will save the train and test .dat files to "data/vectors".

 ```bash
 python -m scripts.data_preprocessing.pipeline \